h0lmes/mockservice/README.md

     Custom-Header: header value

 #
-### Customizing response of an API method
+### Multiple data files per endpoint

-You can include `Mock` header in HTTP request.
+Multiple `Mock` headers supported per HTTP request.

 There are two formats of this header:

-    service_name/option

-    service_name/request_mapping/option

-Example (multiple options separated with spaces):
+    service_name/option_name
+    service_name/request_mapping/option_name

+Example (two headers, first one contains 2 options):

+    Mock: AccountServiceController/error404 CartServiceController/empty
-    Mock: AccountServiceController/option3 StoreServiceController/api_v1_item_{id}/option2
+    Mock: StoreServiceController/api_v1_item_{id}/invalid_format

-In the example above if you call any endpoint of the `AccountServiceController` then a file with `#option3` before the extension would be loaded (e.g. `resources/AccountServiceController/GET_accounts#option3.json`).
+In the example above if you call any endpoint of the `AccountServiceController` then a file with `#error404` before the extension would be loaded (e.g. `GET_accounts#error404.json`).

-And if you call an endpoint `api/v1/item/{id}` of the `StoreServiceController` then `resources/StoreServiceController/GET_api_v1_item_{id}#option2.json` would be loaded.
+And if you call an endpoint `api/v1/item/{id}` of the `StoreServiceController` then `GET_api_v1_item_{id}#invalid_format.json` would be loaded.

 #
-### Using predefined variables
+### Predefined variables

-In data files you can use predefined variables, those would be substituted with their values each time an endpoint is fetched.
+You can use predefined variables in data files, those would be substituted with their values each time an endpoint is fetched.

-List of predefined variables (template functions):
+List of predefined variables:

 - `${sequence}` - sequence of integers starting from 1
 - `${random_int}` - random integer between 1 and 10_000